-STATEMENT I,, (Type or print your name) followed all rules and Appendix VI of the CyberPatriot Rules Book during(Type or print round # or name) I deleted all competition images, software, documents, and information and did not distribute them b beyond my team.
-I further attest that I did not receive, share, or seek answers or information about the o competition round from persons or sources outside of my team before, during, or after the competition r round.
-Team Number: 15 - Signature: Date:
+I, (Type or print your name(s)) followed all rules and Appendix VI of the CyberPatriot Ru email rules, and did not assist or aid others who violated (Type or print round # or name) I deleted all competition images, software, documents, a beyond my team. nd information and did not distribute them I did not share my team's login credentials or unique ider my team, nor did I request, receive, share, or use another before, during, or after the competition round. · · · I did not attempt unauthorized entry into, reverse engines software, or websites of the CyberPatriot Competition or means, nor did I assist others to do so.
+I did not receive, share, or seek answers or other teams' from persons or sources outside my team before, during, Team Number: 18 - Signature: Date: